ingo/ingo.github.io/_recipes/crispy_smoked_chicken_wings.md

 title: Crispy Smoked Chicken Wings
 ---

-Perfect for game day or any day.
 This recipe for Crispy Smoked Chicken Wings uses a unique method of coating the wings in a spice rub and baking powder, then refrigerating them overnight to dry out the skin.
 This results in incredibly crispy wings when smoked.
 The wings are then served with a homemade chipotle sauce that adds a spicy kick.

 ### Ingredients